 Aaron ‘Bertie’ Gekoski is an award-winning environmental photojournalist, film-maker and TV presenter, specialising in human-animal conflict.

-Gekoski’s images and articles – covering the areas of wildlife, conservation, travel and diving – have appeared in countless international publications.
-His photos have featured in most of the top photographic competitions and he is a previous winner at Wildlife Photographer of the Year, Nature Photographer of the Year, and more.
+His images and articles have appeared in dozens of international publications and featured in the top photographic competitions.
+He is a previous winner at Wildlife Photographer of the Year, Nature Photographer of the Year, and more.